 Timberlake/Styles: The pop star and Memphis native previously noted in an interview with People that he was a Packers fan – though admittedly, it sounded more like peer pressure or a hostage situation than true fandom.
 However, he proved his true place in Packers fan lore when, before his halftime show performance at Super Bowl LII, he was asked which team he would be rooting for – the Philadelphia Eagles and New England Patriots – and he made the correct choice.

-Meanwhile, while he may come from a country obsessed with the other football, when it comes to the American version, the former One Direction heartthrob's heart belongs to the Packers of all teams – so much so he's gotten a tattoo and even did this on our rival's turf.
+Meanwhile, Styles may come from a country obsessed with the other brand of football, but when it comes to the American version, the former One Direction heartthrob's heart belongs to the Packers of all teams – so much so he's gotten a tattoo and even did this on our rival's turf.

-McPhee: The former "American Idol" competitor and recent "Waitress" lead on Broadway represented the 49ers on the sidelines of their most recent Super Bowl against the Baltimore Ravens.
+McPhee: The former "American Idol" competitor and recent "Waitress" lead on Broadway represented the 49ers on the sidelines of their 2012 Super Bowl appearance against the Baltimore Ravens.

 Verdict: My apologies to Katharine McPhee, but as much as we are fans of "Smash," this one isn't even fair.
 Point: Packers